-- ➤ Effective January 1 2008, the plan was amended to include language to comply with PPA'06 requirements (e.g. including new mortality and interest assumptions). - ➤ Effective January 1, 2008, the Plan was amended to implement the terms of a certain Grievance Settlement Agreement and Settlement Agreement between the Company and the Communications Workers of America ("CWA"), wherein affected employees who were involuntarily separated from service between 2002 and 2007 became eligible for certain enhanced pension benefits.
-Effective January 1, 2008, the Plan was also amended to implement the terms of a certain Closing Agreement between the Company and the CWA, pursuant to which certain then-currently-employed employees represented for collective bargaining purposes by the CWA and whose employment was involuntarily terminated after November 1, 2007 became eligible to receive certain enhanced pension benefits. - ➤ On November 30, 2009, the Plan was amended, retroactive to January 1, 2009, to include the Joint and 75% Survivor option required under the PPA '06 and to allow the non-spousal beneficiary to rollover a distribution to a retirement account. - ➤ Effective December 1, 2010, a certain group of participants from the Lucent Technologies Inc. Pension Plan was transferred into the ALRIP. - ➤ On December 18, 2009, the Company and the CWA agreed to offer a special voluntary termination program (the "2009 Special Voluntary Termination Program" (SVTP)) to certain CWA-represented Installers who elected to terminate after January 1, 2010 under the SVTP and receive enhanced pension benefits.
-The Plan was amended effective January 1, 2010 to provide for the SVTP benefit. - ➤ Effective December 1, 2010, a certain group of participants from the Lucent Technologies Inc. Pension Plan was transferred into the Alcatel-Lucent Retirement Income Plan (ALRIP). - ➤ On December 31, 2010, the Plan was amended retroactively to reflect the changes required to comply with the Heroes Earning and Assistance Relief Act of 2008 (the "Heart Act"). - ➤ Effective December 1, 2011, assets and liabilities for certain identified beneficiaries were transferred from the LTPP into the ALRIP.
-The beneficiaries transferred were: surviving spouses and surviving contingent beneficiaries in pay status (i.e. receiving monthly payments after having satisfied the administrative requirements to commence a survivor pension) of deceased participants who died prior to January 1, 2011.

-➤ On December 29, 2011, the LTPP was amended retroactive to January 1, 2011 to provide that the pensions of rehired Business & Technical Associates (BTAs) are to be transferred to ALRIP, rather than to Lucent Technologies.
-Inc. Retirement Plan (LTRP).
+- The Plan was amended to provide for certain enhanced pension benefits associated with: (a) the plant shutdown of the Merrimack Valley Works facility (effective January 1, 2008), (b) the Lisle Facility Closing Agreement, the Charlotte Facility Closing Agreement, and the Whippany Facility Closing Agreement (all effective January 1, 2009) and (c) the Enhanced Transition Leave of Absence Holmdel Closing Agreement (effective July 1, 2009). - Effective January 1, 2008, the Plan was amended to implement the terms of a certain Grievance Settlement Agreement and Settlement Agreement between the Company and the Communications Workers of America ("CWA"), wherein affected employees who were involuntarily separated from service between 2002 and 2007 became eligible for certain enhanced pension benefits.
+Effective January 1, 2008, the Plan was also amended to implement the terms of a certain Closing Agreement between the Company and the CWA, pursuant to which certain then-currently-employed employees represented for collective bargaining purposes by the CWA and whose employment was involuntarily terminated after November 1, 2007 became eligible to receive certain enhanced pension benefits. - ➤ On November 30, 2009, the Plan was amended retroactive to January 1, 2009 to include the Joint and 75% Survivor option required under the PPA '06 and to allow the non-spousal beneficiary to rollover a distribution to a retirement account. - ➤ On December 18, 2009, the Company and the CWA agreed to offer a special voluntary termination program (the "2009 Special Voluntary Termination Program" (SVTP)) to certain CWA-represented Installers who elected to terminate under the SVTP and receive enhanced pension benefits.
+The Plan was amended to provide for the SVTP benefit. - ➤ On December 30, 2009, corollary amendments to the Plan were made necessary to reflect the freeze of the ALRIP. - ➤ On December 31, 2010, the plan was amended retroactively to reflect the changes required to comply with the Heroes Earnings and Assistance Relief Act of 2008 (the "HEART Act"). - ➤ On December 29, 2011, the LTRP plan was amended retroactive to January 1, 2011 to provide that the pensions of service-pension eligible and disability pension eligible Business & Technical Associates (BTAs) are to be transferred to the ALRIP, rather than to LTPP.